Earl of Mar: 19th century

 In 1824, the Earldom was restored by Act of Parliament (5 Geo.
-IV c.
+4. c.
 59) to John Francis Erskine, the heir of the attainted Earl, in his 83rd year.
 His grandson, the ninth Earl, successfully claimed inheritance the earldom of Kellie and associated titles in 1835.

 At the death of the 26th Earl of Mar and eleventh Earl of Kellie in 1866, the Earldom of Kellie and the family's estates passed to Walter Erskine, the cousin of the late Earl, and his heir male.
 Meanwhile, it was assumed that the Earldom of Mar passed to John Francis Goodeve, the late Earl's nephew, and his heir general.
 Goodeve changed his name to Goodeve Erskine; his claim was agreed upon by all.
-He even participated in the election of representative peers for the Peerage of Scotland.
+He even participated in the election of Scottish representative peers for the Peerage of Scotland.
 However, the Earl of Kellie submitted a petition to the House of Lords asking that the Earldom of Mar be declared his, dying before it could be considered.
 His son, the thirteenth Earl of Kellie, renewed the petition, and the Lords referred it to their Committee on Privileges.
 The petition made a number of claims: